stellio-hub/stellio-docs/docs/API_walkthrough.md

 ### Partial Attributes Updates

-* We can update the temperature with a value grater then 40, using the following query:
+* We can update the temperature with a value greater than 40, using the following query:

 ```shell
 http PATCH http://localhost:8080/ngsi-ld/v1/entities/urn:ngsi-ld:BeeHive:01/attrs/temperature \